 Sustainable bus travel generates high-quality urban living standards

-Towns and metropolitan cities all around the world are steadily increasing in size.
-According to UN forecasts, over two thirds of the world’s population will be living in metropolitan areas by 2050.
+Towns and metropolitan cities are steadily increasing in size.
+All around the world.
+According to the forecast of the UN’s State of World Population report, over two thirds of the world's population will be living in metropolitan areas by 2050.

 In order to maintain the living standards under these conditions, a change towards sustainable urban transportation is indispensable: Noise, particulate and pollutant emissions must be reduced and eliminated entirely in the long run.
 Climate-neutral mobility solutions with zero emissions will define the concepts of the future.

-At MAN we believe that electromobility plays a key role in the sustainable design of public transport.
+Electromobility plays a key role in the sustainable design of public transport.
+This is what we believe at MAN.
 We offer support and advice to transport companies and municipalities who are switching over to alternative mobility solutions.
 Today, this already encompasses the development of viable concepts, and will in future be followed by efficient, practical solutions for vehicle technologies - including reliable MAN services.

-“At MAN we are convinced that 60 per cent of local public transport will operate on electric vehicles by 2030.”
+“At MAN we are convinced that by 2030, 60 per cent of local public transport will operate on electric vehicles.”

-Joachim Drees, CEO MAN Truck & Bus AG
+Joachim Drees, CEO MAN Truck & Bus SE

 With the rise of electromobility, the switch from low emissions to no emissions is now within reach for urban transport.